 According to our Google Shopping benchmarks report, the average Google Shopping conversion rate is a little under 2%.
 In other words, about 2% of all clicks on Google Shopping ads convert into purchases.
 Does that mean Shopping campaigns are a waste of time?
 Nope.
 Even if it doesn’t immediately lead to a sale, a click represents a valuable interaction between your business and your prospect.

-Here’s what the 2% conversion rate does mean: You might have to do some additional work if you want to bring those shoppers back to your website.
-That's where remarketing comes in.
+Here’s what the 2% conversion rate does mean: You might have to do some additional work if you want to bring those shoppers back to your ecommerce site.
+That’s where remarketing comes in.

 Remarketing increases your ecommerce conversion rate because it reels on-the-fence shoppers back in.
 You can remind them about that pair of shoes they were eyeing last week.
 Maybe now they’re ready to buy!